sdc-china/IDA-doc/_posts/2018-10-17-administration-settings-configuration.md

-Decision Server Password | Decision Server Password Decision Server URL | Decision server url, Replace localhost with the hostname or ip address of Rule Execution Server Decision Server Port | The port of decision server
+Decision Server Password | Decision Server Password Decision Server URL | Decision server url, Replace localhost with the hostname or ip address of Rule Execution Server Decision Server Port | The port of decision server Tags | These will be used to ignore artifacts by tag(s).
+For example: test.
+Naming Pattern | This pattern will be used to ignore artifacts by name.
+Pattern supports variables test$, ^test.

 ## Pipeline configuration